Blended Occupancy Rental Properties, How Does Management Differ?

 The regulations involved in Blended Occupancy are compiled in a handbook released by the U.S. Department of Housing and Urban Development, called the HUD 4350.3 Occupancy Handbook.

 Blended occupancy is a complicated topic encompassing multiple facets of the mixed-finance housing program.
-It's critical to understand what these different factors are to gain a basic understanding of this complex concept.
+Understanding these different factors is critical to gaining a basic understanding of this complex concept.

 Definition of Terms